AI Keyboards for Dyslexia and Accessibility: Voice Typing and Grammar Support

 The future of AI in grammar checking looks particularly bright.
 Beyond just identifying errors, next-generation tools will offer more nuanced writing assistance, helping users develop their skills rather than simply correcting mistakes.

-The research community is actively involved too.
-Collaborations between AI developers, accessibility experts, and dyslexia researchers are yielding keyboards that are more evidence-based in their approach.
-As one researcher puts it: "We're moving from keyboards designed for dyslexic users by non-dyslexic engineers to truly co-designed tools."
+The research community's involvement has intensified.
+Collaborations between AI developers, accessibility experts, and dyslexia researchers are yielding keyboards that are rigorously evidence-based.
+As Dr. Sarah Chen, a leading dyslexia researcher, notes: "We've moved from keyboards designed for dyslexic users by well-meaning engineers to truly co-designed tools created with dyslexic developers and researchers at the table from day one."

 Perhaps most exciting is how these technologies are shifting from assistive to augmentative—they're not just helping people overcome challenges but enhancing everyone's communication abilities.
 This mainstreaming effect reduces stigma and drives further innovation.